YaraMH/teamUp/README.md

 # teamUp
- Join or create football games
+A React Native Mobile app to Join or create football games